carltheperson/advanced-js-objects/chapters/chapter-3.md

 <ins>console.log</ins>

-In NodeJS, logging an Object with `console.log` with only show enumerable properties.
+In NodeJS, logging an object with `console.log` with only show enumerable properties.

 ```js
 console.log(obj) // { a: "A", c: "C" }